EricZinda/Perplexity/backlog.md

               - so we know when the outscope values have changed

+- Clean up conceptual versions of have_v and order_v as per nonlogicalquerydesign.md

+Code cleanup:
+- redo all the noun() type predications to properly return notathing and look like match_all_n_concepts
+- Rename lineage something like disjunction
+- Alternative Implementation for have_v_1_present and _order_v_1_past
+  - There should be one function for have_present() that are straight fact checking routines, that allows the system to just run the query
+    - Anything that needs special handling should go to another routine and be treated as a disjunction (i.e. alternative interpretation)
+      - I.e. things like implied requests
+- Do we still need frames with the new concept handling?
+-

 Lower Pri:
 - We have 0 menus -> No. you does not have something